MicrosoftDocs/powerapps-docs/powerapps-docs/teams/overview-data-platform.md

 - Storage, rich data types with enterprise capabilities, and one-click solution deployment.

-- A new table designer that makes it even easier to define and populate data.
+- A new visual editor that makes it even easier to define and populate table data.

 - Enterprise security that's easy to use and aligned with the approach used in Teams.